 |Fat and very fat categories||9.09||21.06|

 Since this data was collected literally before we went down the wrong path and wrongly demonized fat and (wrongly) championed carbohydrates, this is an outstanding look at somatype/fat mass before the obesity epidemic.
 There is a clear trend, with blacks being more likely to have lower levels of fat-free body mass while also more likely to be mesomorphic.
-This is a ton of implications for racial differences in sports.
+This has a ton of implications for racial differences in sports.

 Somatype is predicated on lean mass, stature, bone density and fat-free body mass.
 Since racial differences appear in somatype at an early age, there is a great chance that the differences in somatype are genetic in nature.